-One of the best things to do in Destin, enjoy an inspired menu of the emerald coast’s freshest seafood, the finest cuts of steak, and creative healthy fare.
-At Primrose, you’ll get stylish yet comfortable fine-dining with a touch of elegance.
+Enjoy an inspired menu of the emerald coast’s freshest seafood, the finest cuts of steak, and creative, healthy fare.
+At Primrose, you’ll get stylish yet comfortable fine dining with a touch of elegance.

 The menu constantly changes, especially the Chef’s Dock-To-Table menu, utilizing whatever fish is most fresh that day.
 Guests can see the kitchen hard at work from the dining room.
 If you’re in need of a more intimate affair, private dining rooms are available.

 For breakfast, you’ll find classic staples with an elegant twist, like avocado toast topped with arugula, a poached egg, and a side of berries.
 The dinner menu features more elevated cuisine like bucatini with tomato confit and a prime ribeye with a cabernet reduction.